SOPTIM/cgmes2pgm_suite/README.md

 ## Features

+- Start an Apache Jena Fuseki as docker container
+- Upload Datasets to a SPARQL endpoint
 - Human readable exports of PGM Datasets in TXT and Excel
 - Create SV-Profile from PGM Results
 - Debug state estimation by manipulating datasets (e.g., subnet splitting)